(k,l)-Unambiguity and Quasi-Deterministic Structures: The quasi-deterministic structure

-Such a structure can be used as a recognizer: a word $w$ is recognized if it labels a successful path.
-However, the notions of path and of label are different in a quasi-deterministic structure.
-Indeed, some factors of the word can be repeated all along the path.
+Such a structure{In a classical automaton, a path is successful if it starts from an initial state and ends on a final one.
+A QDS} can also be used as a recognizer. : a word $w$ is recognized if it labels a successful path{} However, the label of a path in a QDS has a different meaning.
+Indeed, some factors of the word can be repeated all along the path.{Indeed, a word is read in a window of size $m-1$ (where $m$ is the number of levels) which is shifted at each $\gamma$-transition.
+So, a factor of this word can be read several times.}